 Ans: The capital city of Brazil is Brasília.
-The largest city is Sao Paulo, popular known as Sampa.
-Sao Paulo is also the capital of the State of Sao Paulo, ranked the most populous metropolitan area in the Americas and the five largest populous metropolitan areas in the world.
+The largest city is Sao Paulo, popularly known as Sampa.
+Sao Paulo is also the capital of Sao Paulo state, ranked the most populous metropolitan area in the Americas and among the world's most populated metropolitan areas.

 Q.2) What is the official language spoken in Sao Paulo?

 Ans: The official language of Sao Paulo is Portuguese.
 But due to the large influx of Italian immigrants, the Portuguese suffers from a considerable influence of Italian languages from the Neapolitan and Venetian regions.

 Q.3) How is the weather in Sao Paulo?